 Follow this procedure to delete any WANs and WWANs that have been added to the system.
-You cannot delete the preconfigured WAN, WAN1, or the preconfigured WWANs, WWAN (single-cellular models) or WWAN1 and WWAN2 (dual cellular models).
+You cannot delete the preconfigured WAN, WAN, or the preconfigured WWAN, Modem.

-- 1. Log into the TX54 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the EX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.